-Considering the performance of the Metropolis method for our algorithms, we have to conclude that for homogeneous scenes, it cannot provide significant noise reduction compared to quasi-Monte Carlo walks.
+Figure 25: The image of the scene with difficult lighting rendered Metropolis walks for our algorithms, we have to conclude that for homogeneous scenes, it cannot provide significant noise reduction compared to quasi-Monte Carlo walks.
 This is due to the fact that the integrand of equation (7) is continuous and is of finite variation unlike the integrand of the original rendering equation, thus if its variation is modest then quasi-Monte quadrature is almost unbeatable.
 The combined and bi-directional walking techniques cause even further smoothing which is good for the quasi-Monte Carlo but bad for the Metropolis sampling.